tbrowder/FontFactory-TT/README.md

 ### System fonts

 To use this module, you must first generate a list of all the TrueType, OpenType, and Type 1 fonts available on your system.
+That is automatically accomplished during the installation by `zef` in its build step.
 The only directories searched are the following:

   * /usr/share/fonts